igorperic17/thetaform/README.md

 ## Known issues and limitations

 - Organizations and Projects have only data (read-only) resources
-- Deployments can only be created, update and delete is currently being implemented
 - Video resource is not yet implemented